ibra-kdbra/ibra-kdbra/README.md

 * ✉️  You can contact me at [sonarfarouq@gmail.com](mailto:sonarfarouq@gmail.com)
 * 🧠  I'm learning Machine Learning
 * 🤝  I'm open to collaborating on interesting projects and great new ideas
-* ⚡  This account I made because I was suspended from my original account Ibra-22KH
+* ⚡  This account was made after my suspension from my original account Ibra-22KH

 ### Skills